Democrats fret after Biden’s faltering debate performance

 Mr. Biden suggested Mr. Trump was lying about how much he weighed and said that he’d play him – if Mr. Trump was willing to carry his own golf clubs on the course.
 Mr. Trump shot back that Mr. Biden was lying about his golf handicap.

-“I’ve seen your swing, I know your swing,” Mr. Trump said before catching himself.
+“I’ve seen your swing; I know your swing,” Mr. Trump said before catching himself.
 “Let’s not act like children.”

 Mr. Biden warmed up for stretches as the debate wore on.
 But by the end, he seemed to be flagging again.
 In his closing statement, he needed to pause and clear his throat before continuing on.
 A minute later, he tripped over his words while discussing Medicare.